 Assign Sudo Privileges to User

 usermod command for making changes in the existing accounts.
-In this case, a user tecadmin already created on your system.
+In this case, a user tecadmin has already been created on your system.
 Now add this user to a secondary group wheel.
 That will provide sudo privileges to your existing account.

 To add user to wheel group, type: